-EE seed matrices for autos, medium trucks, and heavy trucks are based on the 2006 North Front Range External Travel Study.
+EE seed matrices for autos, medium trucks, and heavy trucks are based on analysis of LBS data.
 Significant EE trips only occur at a subset of external stations.
 As previously discussed, external trip totals are derived from total traffic volumes and observed external trip percentages.

 Over the course of a day, the total number of EE trips at each external station is assumed to be equal for both directions (inbound trips = outbound trips).
 This means the daily directional number of EE trips at each external station is equal to half the total EE trips at the station.
-These totals are used to adjust the observed distribution of EE trips in 2006 to represent 2015 or forecast conditions.
+These totals are used to adjust the estimated distribution of EE trips from LBS data analysis to represent 2019 or forecast conditions.
 The adjustment was performed using an iterative proportional factoring process.
 These assumptions remain unchanged from the previous version of the model.
-The resulting through trips for autos, medium trucks, and heavy trucks (the base year EE trip tables from the previous model update) are shown in Table 5.4 through Table 5.6 and are used as seed matrices for EE trips in the 2015 base year model.
+The resulting through trips for autos, medium trucks, and heavy trucks (the base year EE trip tables from the previous model update) are shown in Table 5.4 through Table 5.6 and are used as seed matrices for EE trips in the 2019 base year model.

 For the expanded area, the exercise was repeated, but with a different set of external stations.
-These assumptions remain unchanged from the previous version of the model.
 EE trip tables for the expanded modeling area are shown in Table 5.7 through Table 5.9.